 The current services and items we offer to assist while attending a performance are detailed below.
 For further information, or if you have any questions, or require additional assistance or accommodation, please contact the Ticket Office at (413) 997-4444 or email@example.com.

-Each of BTG’s unique stages offer ADA Seating for every performance.
-Additionally, each Theatre offers benches in the lobby and outdoors for patrons.
+Each of BTG’s unique stages offer Accessible Seating for every performance.
+Additionally, each theatre offers benches in the lobby and outdoors for patrons.
 Please contact the Ticket Office at (413) 997-4444 or firstname.lastname@example.org for more information and to help select the best seats for your needs.

 The Colonial Theatre in Pittsfield:

-The Colonial Theatre offers ADA seating on all levels: Orchestra (first level), Balcony (second level), and Gallery (third level).
-Each floor is also equipped with a physically accessible restroom.
-The second and third levels can be reached by stairs or elevator.
-The Garage, located in the lobby of The Colonial Theatre, also offers ADA Seating at all performances.
-Please contact the Ticket Office for questions about seating at Garage performances.
-All entrances to The Colonial Theatre are sloped and physically accessible.
+The Colonial Theatre offers Accessible Seating on all levels: Orchestra (first level), Balcony (second level), and Gallery (third level).
+Each floor is also equipped with an Accessible restroom.
+The second and third levels can be accessed by stairs or elevator.
+The Garage, located in the lobby of The Colonial Theatre, also offers Accessible Seating at all performances.
+All patron entrances to The Colonial Theatre are Accessible.

 The Unicorn Theatre in Stockbridge:

-There is only one level to The Unicorn Theatre, and most seats are accessible only by stairs.
-There is a row of seating that is accessible without stairs and offers ADA seating.
-The Unicorn Theatre’s main entrance is physically accessible.
+There is only one level to The Unicorn Theatre, and most seats are Accessible only by stairs.
+There is a row of seating that is Accessible without stairs.
+The Unicorn Theatre’s main entrance is Accessible.